JCalderan/xebicon2019-spinnaker-handson/part3/exercice1/README.md

 </p>
 </details>

-Let update our app the new version using B/G deployment.
+Update the application version using Red/Black deployment.

-You can change your application version to V2.
+You can change your application version to "v2".
 We suppose that this version is production ready. to do this, please follow the instruction bellow:
 1. Check the Box "Spinnaker manages traffic based on your selected strategy" in the  Rollout Strategy Options section
 ![Switch Back to the blue version](./images/enablebg.png)